 Detox Fat Cells: A Natural Process

-Have you ever wondered how and why our bodies store toxins?
+Have you ever wondered how and why our bodies store toxic elements?
 Does it seem daunting to detox your fat cells?
-Actually, we are all designed to continuously and naturally remove toxins from our bodies, but sometimes this natural process is interrupted and needs a reset.
+Actually, we are all designed to continuously and naturally remove these pollutants from our bodies, but sometimes this natural process is interrupted and needs a reset.

-- Water-soluble toxins are easily flushed out via the blood and kidneys.
+- Water-soluble toxic substances are easily flushed out via the blood and kidneys.

-- Fat-soluble toxins (such as heavy metals, pesticides, preservatives, food additives, pollutants, plastics, and other environmental chemicals) must become water-soluble to eliminate fully, and are therefore more of a challenge.
+- Fat-soluble toxic substance (such as heavy metals, pesticides, preservatives, food additives, pollutants, plastics, and other environmental chemicals) must become water-soluble to eliminate fully, and are therefore more of a challenge.

-Detoxing happens mostly in the liver, but if our digestive and detox pathways are not functioning optimally, toxins find their way from the liver to the blood, fat cells, and brain, where they can sit for years, setting you up for health concerns.1-4
+Detoxing happens mostly in the liver, but if our digestive and detox pathways are not functioning optimally, toxic elements find their way from the liver to the blood, fat cells, and brain, where they can sit for years, setting you up for health concerns.1-4

-Ayurveda suggests if we keep our digestion, stress levels, and detoxification pathways balanced, we can prevent dangerous chemicals and toxins from storing in our bodies.
+Ayurveda suggests if we keep our digestion, stress levels, and detoxification pathways balanced, we can prevent dangerous chemicals and toxic elements from storing in our bodies.

 The Most Important 1/4 Inch of the Body for Detoxing Fat Cells